 The benefits of meditation are numerous and well known.
 It increases one’s level of energy and performance, as well as promotes health and happiness.

-One of the most successful regular meditators was Steve Jobs.
+One of the most successful regular meditators was again Steve Jobs.

 It’s quite possible that his entire approach to Apple was influenced by one of the most common by-products of meditative practice – the desire to make things simple and intuitive.
 LinkedIn CEO Jeff Weiner and Twitter’s Evan Williams are also enthusiastic meditators.